bigladder/erin/README.md

 ## Graphviz Visualization of the Network Topology

-One of the programs that builds with E2RIN is `e2rin_graph`.
+One of the programs that builds with ERIN is `erin_graph`.
-`e2rin_graph` can be used to generate a Graphviz input file from your input TOML file.
+`erin_graph` can be used to generate a Graphviz input file from your input TOML file.
 Although the graphviz input file can be created with no external dependencies, a Graphviz installation is required to actually create an output image.

 Graphviz can be installed from [here](https://www.graphviz.org/).

-The `e2rin_graph` program provides usage help including how to call Graphviz to generate your picture.
+The `erin_graph` program provides usage help including how to call Graphviz to generate your picture.

 # Copyright and License